A group of students working in a computer lab

 Clinical Professor of Surgery

-Gurjit Sandhu headshot Gurjit Sandhu, PhD
+Gurjit Sandhu Gurjit Sandhu, PhD

 Professor of Surgery